kaustubhnair02/OrionInternship-23/notebooks/report.md

 ## ScreenPorch: Screen porch area in square feet

-skewness before transform = 4.122213743143115
+Skewness before transform = 4.122213743143115

-just after removing the 0 values the skewness came upto 1.186468489847003.
+Just after removing the 0 values the skewness came upto 1.186468489847003.

-after removing the skewness values of the temp_df we get it -0.40 .
+After removing the skewness values of the temp_df we get it -0.40 .

 <details>
 <summary>Code</summary>